|Birth: ||Jul. 18, 1935|

 Names of the living have been omitted.

-♥ This memorial was created with love ♥
+♥ This memorial was created with love and remembrance ♥

-All photos are copyrighted by me ©SaffronWings.
-Please do not use or duplicate.
-Lifting these photos to be used elsewhere is a violation of copyright
+All photos are copyrighted by ©SaffronWings.
+Lifting these photos to be used elsewhere is a violation of copyright.
+You must obtain written permission from me, to use any of my photos, thank you

 Frank Leslie Shepherd (1895 - 1973)